- Data protection: Special care is required when processing personal data and GDPR-compliant consent mechanisms.

 – Development of mechanisms for quality control and validation of crowd-sensing data

-– Design of liability rules for wrong decisions based on crowd-sensing data
+– Design of liability regulations for incorrect decisions based on crowd-sensing data

 4. intellectual property and data usage rights